 Curious as to why your favorite model is shilling for

+Over the last two years, Ann Taylor has made a noticeable effort to bring its apparel and accessories offerings out of the naughts and into the new, uber-fashion-conscious decade.
 In fact, many industry insiders we've spoken to about AT's reformation have noted: "They're trying be J.Crew."
 Evidence of this marketing scheme can be found in the retailer's newfound preppy-meets-glam aesthetic.
 The company also recently inked a deal with the CFDA/Vogue Fashion Fund to host a runway show in Los Angeles this October.

 It’s shaping up to be an interesting week in the modeling world.
 First, Tyra Banks re-signs with IMG.
 Now, the New York Post reports that Next Management is suing Ford for poaching three of its models–Polish expats Anna Aleksandra Cywinska and Anna J., as well as Estonian Karmen Pedaru–after Next president Next President Joel Wilkenfeld petitioned Immigration and Naturalization Service to allow them to work in the US under contract.
 In return, Ford is suing Next for poaching some of its best bookers and using those bookers to bring Ford models over to Next.
 (Ford has also sued Next three times over the past few years for “stealing” its models, including Kendra Spears.)